I moved to a fishing city near Fukuoka, Karatsu.

 I'm slowly being able to prepare the fish I fish and buy in the market.
 I love preparing dishes like sashimi, tempura, and soups.

 I was introduced to a fisherman that takes fishing guests to remote islands.
-He wants my help promoting what he does in English, while I get chances to discover good fishing points of the best tasting fishes in Japan.
+He wanted my support to promote what he does in English, while I get chances to discover good fishing points of the best tasting fishes in Japan.

 All these things, I can genuinely say that I've been very lucky, passionate, and interested in the whole journey.
 It's uneasy, but I'm able to overcome the many obstacles along the way because I'm interested.